legitmattias/1dv018-assignment2/README.md

 source activate.sh
 ```

-This script detects your conda installation (miniconda3 or anaconda3), creates the `assignment2` environment from `environment.yml` if needed, and activates it.
+This script detects your conda installation, creates the `assignment2` environment from `environment.yml` if needed, and activates it.

 **Install package in development mode:**
 ```bash